Get in Touch

 Insect pressure was low in the Pallaton and no sprays were needed.

-This helped reduce costs compared with forage rape crops, which can need one or two $60/ha sprays in a season to deter diamondback moths, Shane said Pallaton was still a high input cost option.
+This helped reduce costs compared with forage rape crops, which can need one or two $60/ha sprays in a season to deter Diamondback Moths, Shane said Pallaton was still a high input cost option.

-Assuming a highly productive Pallaton crop costs around $1200/ha to grow, Shane returned a profit of $1036 from just two grazings of Pallaton.
-“This has well and truly covered the increased seed cost and is well on its way to providing a strong return on investment after the third grazing,” explained Isaac.
+Assuming a highly productive Pallaton crop costs around $1200/ha to grow, Shane returned a profit of $1036 from just two grazings of Pallaton“This has well and truly covered the increased seed cost and is well on its way to providing a strong return on investment after the third grazing,” explained Isaac.

 Shane is interested in growing it under irrigation, especially after seeing what it can do when it rains.“After rain, the Pallaton grew twice as much as the forage rape in the next paddock, so it would be great to make it rain and get the benefits of carrying a higher stocking rate.”